redimp/otterwiki/otterwiki/help_admin.md

 Per default An Otter Wiki requires users to add commit messages when updating a page.
 You can configure this with the <span class="help-button">Commit Message</span>
 setting.
 Setting this to `optional` will allow empty commit messages.

+An Otter Wiki stores pages in files with names of all lowercase names.
+To retain the upper and lower case of the filenames, check <span class="help-button"><input type="checkbox" style="display:inline;" id="true-retain-page-name" checked> Retain page name case</span>.

+With <span class="help-button"><input type="checkbox" style="display:inline;" id="true-git-webserver" checked> Enable Git Server</span> allow users with the permission to READ to clone and pull the wiki content via git and users with UPLOAD/Attachment management permissions to push content.
+HTTP Basic authentication is used for non anonymous access.
+There is no option for using git via ssh.

 ### Access Permissions and Registration Preferences